bigbadcon/bbc-11ty/src/the-donut.md

 Here are a few ways you can support the Donut:

 1. **Volunteer with us!**
-_Go play NW is always looking for helpers!
+_Go Play NW is always looking for helpers!
 Find out more about how to volunteer for the Donut [here](/volunteer)._
 2. **Think about games you want to pitch!**
 _Facilitators are an essential part of the Donut!
 Without them, there would be no games._
 3. **Play a game!**